 CX Solution: Rethink an Approach to Customer Care Content

 Customers will have questions about outages, usage rate increases, and setup status.
-The more information utility companies can provide for them upfront, the more they’ll appreciate a service—even if it means dealing with greater charges in the long term.
+The more information energy providers can provide for them upfront, the more they’ll appreciate a service—even if it means dealing with greater charges in the long term.

 When users see that companies care about their pain points enough to create customer care content, brand reputation will significantly increase.
 When companies give customers the tools and knowledge they need to address their issues, and they’ll trust the company to take care of their needs.
 In fact, other industries facing similar issues have used customer care content to improve overall customer experience.